 initializer worker’s I/O journal files will be stored in the

 Running Wallaroo to use a remote DOS file server (thus enabling data redundancy)

-NOTE: The Wallaroo executable (e.g.,
+NOTE: The Wallaroo executable compiled with the

 The following command line flags are recommended to enable data redundancy.